Delecomp/Selfiles/README.md

-# 📦Some config of nice proxy tools.
+📦Some config of  proxy tools.
 🔍Use carefully.